Valldemosa, Mallorca

 Bicycle touring in Menorca.

 Nordic walking and hiking are also fantastic options.
 Mallorca is home to the first Nordic walking park, in Alcúdia, and the island has two interesting GR long-distance footpaths.
 They are GR-221, the Dry Stone route, and GR-222, both of which go through rural landscapes, paths and areas marked out by dry stone walls.
 Meanwhile, in Menorca the GR-223, or the Camí de Cavalls, follows the coast of the island, including many of its most famous beaches.
 In Ibiza, the area around Sant Antoni de Portmany is very popular for Nordic walking, and every winter there are guided walks organised by the Town Council.
-Formentera and La Cabrera also have beautiful hiking routes in natural surroundings.
+Formentera and Cabrera also have beautiful hiking routes in natural surroundings.
 Formentera’s Green Routes are highly recommended for Nordic walking.
 Cabrera offers eight routes.

 Hikers.